anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #pvr title='Representation of PVR' artwork-align="left"}

-The PVR Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.
+The PVR Media-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.

-The pledge SHOULD include this Content-Type header field indicating the included media type for the PVR.
+The pledge MUST include this Media-Type header field indicating the included media type for the PVR.
-Note that this is also an indication regarding the acceptable format of the voucher-response.
-This format is included by the registrar as described in {{exchanges_uc2_2}}.
+The PVR is included by the registrar in its RCR as described in {{exchanges_uc2_2}}.

 ### Pledge Enrollment-Request (PER) - Trigger